What operating systems does Fast Video Cataloger support?

-Fast Video Cataloger 2 requires Windows XP or later, Fast Video Cataloger 3 requires Windows Vista or later.
+Fast Video Cataloger 2 requires Windows XP or later, while Fast Video Cataloger 3 requires Windows Vista or later.
 Fast Video Cataloger 4 requires Windows 7 or later.
-And as always when working with videos you should have a decent computer, Fast Video Cataloger will use more than one cpu core if available.
-I also recommend a decent graphics card and at least 2 GB of memory.
+And as always when working with videos, you should have a reasonably powerful computer, as Fast Video Cataloger will use more than one CPU core if available.
+I also recommend a decent graphics card and a minimum of 2 GB of memory.

 Can I share my created catalog with my clients, even though they don’t have Fast Video Cataloger?

 Which video formats do you support?

-Fast Video Cataloger uses Microsofts Direct Show technology for video frame capture and in the integrated video player.
+Fast Video Cataloger uses Microsofts Direct Show technology for video frame capture and also in the integrated video player.
 Just about any video format is support provided you have a direct show codec installed on your computer.
-If it plays in windows media player it usually works in fast video cataloger.
-Our test suit includes videos in mpg, mpeg2, mpeg4, avi, qt, rt, wmv, flv among others.
-From Fast video cataloger 4 the following video file format extensions are recognized:
+As a general rule if it plays in windows media player, it usually works in Fast Video Cataloger.
+Our test suite includes videos in mpg, mpeg2, mpeg4, avi, qt, rt, wmv, flv among others.
+From Fast Video Cataloger 4 the following video file format extensions are recognized:

 avi, wmv, asf, mp4, m4p, mp41, m4v, mpeg, mpg, vob, qt, divx, mpeg2, rm, 3gp, flv, f4v, flv, mkv, mov, mxf, ogm, ogv, rmvb, swf, mts, m2ts, mxf, lxf, gxf, tm

 Can I store videos on a secondary external HDDs or a NAS?

 Yes.
 We recommend that you store your catalog on a fast local disk,(preferably an SSD), and have your videos on slower and cheaper secondary USB disks or a network NAS.
 If you store your catalog on a NAS we recommend you turn off features like auto-backup on the folder with the catalog.
 That feature will slow down the program and you will fill your NAS with pointless backups of catalog transaction files.